danny-andersen/RepData_PeerAssessment1/PA1_template.md

 naPercent <- 100*numNas / nrow(activity)
 ```

-There are a number of missing values in the dataset - 2304, which is equivalent to 13.1147541 % of the total dataset.
-One strategy to remove any missing values is to replace them with the average step count for the particular interval that is missing.
+There are a number of missing values in the dataset (2304), which is equivalent to 13.11475 % of the total dataset.
+One strategy is to replace  missing values with the average step count for the particular interval that is missing.

-The daily step count can the be calculated on this new dataset.
+The daily step count can then be calculated on this new dataset.

 ```r